These Are the 13 Best Hotels in Alaska

 Courtesy of Salted Roots

-Nestled in an old-growth spruce forest and surrounded by fiddleheads and fireweed, Salted Roots is an eclectic collection of 12 boutique luxury rentals.
+Nestled in an old-growth spruce forest and surrounded by fiddleheads and fireweed just outside Seward, Salted Roots is an eclectic collection of 12 boutique luxury rentals.
 Salted Roots originally opened in 2019 with just two glass-front A-frame cabins, each with two bedrooms, a full kitchen, a bathroom with a shower and freestanding soaking tub, and a private deck.
 Soon after, they added two cottages with a similar layout and a converted 1970s bus.
 Then, in 2023, the husband and wife duo took over a neighboring property that had three seaside craftsman cabins and a lodge with four private rooms, rebranding it as Rustic Roots.
-Together, these lodgings make up some of the most innovative and modern accommodations in the state.

 Sustainable practices include on-site composting, solar-powered energy, recycling programs, and an herb and vegetable garden guests can harvest from for their meals.
-Guest amenities include a sauna, yoga studio, and multiple fire pits.
-Though the biggest perk is the quick access to the Lowell Point beachfront and Kenai Fjords National Park.
-From $180
+Amenities include a sauna, yoga studio, and multiple fire pits.
+The location offers easy access to a quiet stretch of the Lowell Point beach and it’s close to Kenai Fjords National Park, making it a convenient base for glacier cruises, hiking, and wildlife tours out of Seward.

 Sheldon Chalet